suztomo/java8-library-and-graal-sdk/README.md

 ```

 Notice that `FooFeature.java` touches `ImageSingletons`.
-This class from `org.graalvm.sdk:graal-sdk:22.1.0` is known to be incompatible with
+This class from `org.graalvm.sdk:graal-sdk:22.1.0` is known to be incompatible
-Java 8 runtime.
-Because the tests do not touch `FooFeature`, it does not
+with Java 8 runtime.
+Because *the tests do not touch `FooFeature`*, it does not
 fail the build.
+This enables us to place classes that touch the classes in
+GraalVM SDK 22.1.0 even though `org.graalvm.sdk:graal-sdk:22.1.0` is not
+compatible with Java 8.

-# What if some classes used by tests are not compatible with Java 8
+# What if some classes are not compatible with Java 8

 In `App.java`, uncomment the reference to `ImageSingletons`.
 Do the steps
 above and it fails at the test phase: